What is Interlibrary Loan (ILL)?

 Where do I pick up my material?

 When the material arrives, you will be notified via e-mail.
-Items to be picked up are held at the Circulation Desk, David W. Howe Memorial Library.
-Loans cannot be sent through campus mail.
+Items to be picked up are held at the Circulation Desk, at the David W. Howe Memorial Library or the Dana Health Sciences Library, based on user affiliation.
+Physical materials cannot be sent through campus mail.

 Articles are sent electronically.
 To view articles, log in to your ILLiad Account.